Los Angeles Brandishing a Weapon Attorney

 If you’re up against a brandishing a weapon charge in California, you have the right to present any legal defense that explains, justifies, or excuses your alleged conduct.
 If successful, these defenses make it much harder for the prosecution to prove guilt beyond a reasonable doubt.

-The Rodriguez Law Group’s criminal defense lawyers can then negotiate reduced charges or dismissal.
+The Rodriguez Law Group Los Angeles Criminal Defense Attorneys can then negotiate reduced charges or dismissal.

 Potential defenses include: